 HENCL and ARAPOVIĆ crowned champions in Vrsar

-Ivan HENCL and Hana ARAPOVIĆ claimed the singles titles at the Croatian National Championships in Vrsar.
+Ivan HENCL and Hana ARAPOVIĆ are the new Croatian national champions following an eventful weekend at the National Championships in Vrsar.

 “The feeling is phenomenal.
-After the U21 Championships, I didn’t expect this outcome, especially after losing a 10:7 lead in the deciding set of that final.
+After the U21 Championships, I didn’t expect this kind of outcome, especially after losing that final from 10–7 up in the seventh set.
 I was really disappointed.
-I didn’t have high expectations for the senior event, but in the end it turned out great.
-I congratulate PETEK on a great match—it was a real battle.
-I tried to stay focused throughout the whole match, and this is certainly one of the best performances of my career.”
+I didn’t have high expectations for the senior singles, but it turned out brilliantly.
+Credit to PETEK for a great match, it was a real battle.
+This is certainly one of the best matches of my career.
+In mixed doubles, Ivor and Hana were excellent – we had no chance.
+That’s why they are among the top 25 pairs in the world,” said HENCL.

 Croatia